berewt/berewt.github.io/posts/2018-05-19-Dependent-types-as-tests.md

 ## Unit testing

 Let start with something simple.
-If we provide to `replay` an empty list of winner, the score must be unchanged.
+If we provide a way to `replay` an empty list of points, the score must be unchanged.
-A usual way to test it in a language with dependent type would be something
+A usual way to test it in a language without dependent type would be something
 like:

 ```idris